-We risk thermal runaway warming.
+We risk the thermal runaway of the planet.
 It's urgent.

-source: Dominique Blied
+source: Dominique blied